 Ceilings

 Repair category 1

+Notes There is plaster cracking to ceilings.

-Notes The textured finishes may contain asbestos based material.
+The textured finishes may contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.

 Internal walls

 Repair category 1

 Notes No significant defects evident.